How Recipes Make Our Histories

 The work on show will be accompanied by a specially commissioned series of photographs of Oshakan by the artist Piruza Khalapyan.
 The exhibition opens on the 14th of January and runs until the end of the month.

-Funding from the British Council.
-The event will be held in association with the Architectural Association.
-This event is part of the Armenian Institute's festival of architecture and culture, Living | Building | Together.
+The event was held in association with the Architectural Association.
+This event was part of the Armenian Institute's festival of architecture and culture, Living | Building | Together.

 About the Speakers